Oru Pazhaya Bomb Kadha

-Oru Pazhaya Bomb Kadha (English: An Old Bomb Story) is a 2018 Indian comedy film originally released in Malayalam.
+Oru Pazhaya Bomb Kadha (English: An Old Bomb Story) is a 2018 Indian action comedy film originally released in Malayalam.
 It was directed by Shafi and written by Binju Joseph, Shafi, and Sunil Karma.
-The film stars Bibin George and Prayaga Martin.
+The film stars Bibin George, Prayaga Martin and Hareesh Kanaran.
 It was produced by Allwyn Antony, Gijo Kavanal, Sreejith Ramachandran and Zachariah Thomas under United Global United Media.

 Plot

 The film begins in Bombay with police officers chasing Rudra Nayak, a dangerous terrorist who has been branded as a Maoist.
 However, his group escapes and secretly arrives in Kerala.
 The film then introduces Sreekuttan who is a handicapped mechanic, whose best friend, Bhavyan, is also a mechanic.

 Sreekuttan falls for Shruti and attempts to woo her with his charm.
-Unfortunately, Shruti doesn’t reciprocate, which leaves him devastated.
+Unfortunately, Shruti doesn't reciprocate, which leaves him devastated.
 One day Sreekuttan and Bhavyan receive a call to fix a car.
 The duo tricks the car owner because of his behaviour towards them and makes him push the car.
 They then leave him there after seeing Shruti and her friend in the distance.
-Little did they know that the car owner is the new police inspector in town, Rajendran.
+Later, they realises that the car owner is the new police inspector in town, Rajendran.
 When Rajendran realizes that he has been tricked, he gets back at Sreekuttan and Bhavyan.
 Due to this incident, Sreekuttan is unable to pay medical bills for his father, who later passes away.
 This incident infuriates Sreekuttan.

-He sets out to confront the policeman, which leads to a fist fight that Sreekutan loses.
-This series of events makes Sreekutan so angry that he vows vengeance on the cop.
-In a disturbed frame of mind, he decides to plant a bomb in the cop’s car with the help of his old friend Unni who is serving jail time for a bombing incident.
+He sets out to confront Rajendran, which leads to a fist fight that Sreekutan loses.
+This series of events makes Sreekutan so angry that he vows vengeance on Rajendran.
+In a disturbed frame of mind, he decides to plant a bomb in the Rajendran's car with the help of his old friend Unni who has been released from jail for a bombing incident.